Copper Alloys from our archives

 Langley Alloys history can be traced back as far as 1938, and in those early years is heavily linked to the development of novel copper alloys.

 Another item from our archives appeared in the office this week – a commemorative plaque cast in our own foundry in 1978.
-The dates on the plaque relate to the creation of the business in 1938, and the subsequently relocation of the foundry in 1978, some 45 years later.
+The dates on the plaque related to the creation of the business in 1938, and the subsequent relocation of the foundry in 1978, some 45 years later.
 Whilst we are no longer melting and casting on our site in Newcastle under Lyme, following the break-up of the original business, that history is still around us.

 A number of copper alloys, invented and promoted by Langley Alloys during this period are still commercially successful.
 These include: